oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-find-broken-links/rule.md

 It will return all the knowledge base articles in a paged format.
 The link scanner will click the Next Page link and eventually scan through the entire knowledge base.

-[Google webmaster tools](https://www.google.com/webmasters) and [Bing webmaster centre](http://www.bing.com/toolbox/webmaster/) are useful tools to monitor links.
+[Google webmaster tools](https://www.google.com/webmasters) and [Bing webmaster centre](http://www.bing.com/toolbox/webmaster/) are useful tools to monitor links.​

 ![In Google webmaster tools you can see all broken URLs, and even the pages who are linking to them (known as referrer, found in the 'Linked From' column)](GoogleWebMaster.jpg)
 Figure: In Google webmaster tools you can see all broken URLs, and even the pages who are linking to them (known as referrer, found in the 'Linked From' column)